Skip to main content

 Yes, AIFS can assist with a pre-match situation.
 Please contact us for further information.

-Many Au Pairs prefer an initial placement of 6 months however it is often the case that Au Pairs extend their placement.
-If you wish your Au Pair to extend their placement, please contact AIFS.
-We will be able to walk you through the steps as well as related costs for extending.
+Our Au Pairs come to Australia on a Working Holiday visa and can stay in the country for up to 12 months, most of them seek a 6- or 9-month placement in High Season.
+However, Au Pairs often extend their placement.
+If you and your Au Pair wish to extend their placement, please contact AIFS.
+We will be able to walk you through the steps as well as the related costs for extending.

 Onshore Au Pairs are already in Australia so can start at quite short notice.
 If you are considering an onshore Au Pair, please remember that you need to cover the one-way costs for the Au Pair to travel to your family as they may be based in another state or territory.